 So again, just be aware that regular alcohol consumption can affect your ability to feel those natural cues, and it may lead you to make decisions your body doesn’t exactly agree with.

-Alcohol’s Effect on Sleep
+5. Alcohol’s Effect on Sleep

-While alcohol makes us tired, it actually interrupts our deep sleep.
+While alcohol makes us feel tired, it actually interrupts our deep sleep.
 One or two drinks likely won’t affect this, and you’ve probably felt how just one or two drinks just sort of mellows you out.

-You deserve a treat after a tough run, a killer training session, a great race finish, whatever it may be.
 With this information, you’re now aware of what goes on in your body when you have a few drinks.
 And with that information, you can make more informed decisions as to how and when you reward yourself with alcohol given your particular goals.

-When not to drink?
+When not to drink after a workout?

 But like we said, there’s nothing wrong with treating yourself.
 Make smart decisions around how and when to do it, and there should be no reason you can’t make progress toward your goals, and have some fun along the way!